python-parsy/parsy/docs/tutorial.rst

 1. Use :meth:`Parser.map`, :meth:`Parser.combine` and :meth:`Parser.combine_dict`,
    often in conjunction with :func:`seq`.

-   See the :doc:`SQL SELECT and .proto file parser examples
+   See the :doc:`SQL SELECT example
-   </howto/other_examples/>` for examples of this approach.
+   </howto/other_examples/>` for an example of this approach.

 2. Use the ``@generate`` decorator as above, and manually call the data structure constructor with the pieces, as in ``full_date`` or